-Specif ic Gravities of Metals, &c.
-[Water is the last st a decim taken as the unit.
-Translate into numbers four consonants of the complet, and place al point in the middle. e.g. Gold = 19-36] Gold Would you have enough Gold for your rents?
+Specif ic Gravities of Metals, &c. taken as the unit.
+Translate into numbers our consonants of the complet, and place al point in the middle. e.g. Gold = 19.36] Gold.
+Would you have enough Gold for your rents?
 Invest in the seven per cents.
 Silver With Silver the young soldier tip, And with a new sabre equip.
-Copper I bet you a copper that nook is the place where the salmon broke hook.
-Tin It is merely a question of Tin, Where the wealthier suitor may win.
-Lead Leaden shot had been busy that day, Where many a dead rabbit lay.
-Iron Yes, Iron's the metal, old stoker, To make 'a superior poker!
+Copper I bet you a copper that nook is the place where the selmon broke hook.
+Tin It is merely a question of Tin, Where the wealthier switor may win.
+Lead.
+Leaden shot had been busy that day, where many a dead rabbit lay.
+Iron Yes, Iron's the metal, old stoker, To make a superior poker!
 Brass Brass trumpet and brazen bassoon Will speedily mark you a tune.
 Mercury Quicksilver is quicker by far Than the liveliest live rabbits are.
-Platinum Of Platinum's little to spare: It is a commodity rare.
-Lithium From Inithium dread no fatigue, Though a lump you should carry Glass Spun Glass will delight girl or boy: Nothing else makes so pretty a toy.
-Deal Yes, Deal is the timber, old mate, To make you a door or a gate.
+Platinum Of Platinum's little to spare: It is a commodity zare.
+Lithium From Lithium dread no Eatique, Though a lump you should carry a league.
+Glass Spun Glass will delight girl or boy: Nothing else makes so pretty & toy.
+Deal Les, Deal is the timber, old mate, To make you a door or a gate.
 Cork This Cork to my shoulders I tie, And all maxime terror defy.
-Alcohol For Alcohol cherish 2 dread; In excess it will injure your head.
-Sea-water Sea-water is held in repute An invalid's health to recruit.
+Alcohol For Alcohol cherish a dread; In excess it will injure your head.
+Sea-water Sea-water is held in reporte An invalid's health to recruit.